 OUR PRIORITIES

-we organize across issue areas, but ground ourselves in the following four core pillar areas.
-Pillars are distinct but also overlap and reinforce each other.
+We organize across issue areas, but root our work in the following core pillar areas.
+These pillars are distinct, but they overlap and reinforce each other, because the problems we're fighting do, too.

 -